aswild/telegram-emoji-gen/README.md

 * [PeterCxy](https://github.com/PeterCxy) for making the original
   `telegram-desktop-systemqt-notoemoji` AUR package before I adopted it.
-* OriginCode on the AUR site for pointing out to me that Telegram recently refactored their emoji code, spuring me to figure all this out and update it.
+* OriginCode on the AUR site for pointing out to me that Telegram recently refactored their emoji code, spurring me to figure all this out and update it.

 # License
 * [Telegram Desktop](https://github.com/telegramdesktop/tdesktop/blob/dev/LEGAL) is copyright John